-An 85-yr old woman had positive reactions in a patch test to a lip balm containing Salvia officinalis extract, and to 2 of the manufacturer-supplied ingredients, Salvia officinalis extract and polygonum, patched separately in water and petrolatum.
-Patch results for the lip balm, Salvia officinalis extract, and polygonum were negative in 20 other subjects.
+An 83-yr old woman had positive reactions in a patch test to a lip balm containing Salvia officinalis extract.
+Upon separate patch testing with two of the manufacturer-supplied ingredients, Salvia officinalis extract and polygonum, in water and in petrolatum, positive reactions only occurred to Salvia officinalis extract.
+Patch test results for the lip balm, Salvia officinalis extract, and polygonum were negative in 20 other subjects.
 A 65-yr old woman, with no prior skin disease, presented with eczema on her arms, upper trunk, legs, face, and hands; when patch tested with personally-used essential oils diluted in petrolatum, the subject tested positive to Salvia officinalis oil at 1% and 5%.
 Primary sensitization was attributed to lemongrass oil, and subsequent dermatitis to the frequent use of other essential oils as an aromatherapist.